IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_instance.html.markdown

 - `pi_license_repository_capacity` - (Optional, Integer) The VTL license repository capacity TiB value.
 Only use with VTL instances. `pi_memory >= 16 + (2 * pi_license_repository_capacity)`.
 - `pi_memory` - (Optional, Float) The amount of memory that you want to assign to your instance in GiB.
   - Required when not creating SAP instances.
 Conflicts with `pi_sap_profile_id`.
+- `pi_metadata_service` - (Optional, List) The metadata service configuration for the instance.
+Max items: 1.

+  Nested scheme for `pi_metadata_service`:
+  - `enabled` - (Required, Boolean) Indicates whether the metadata service endpoint will be available to the virtual server.
+  - `force_disable` - (Optional, Boolean) When true, allow the metadata service to be disabled while the VM is active.
+Default value is `false`.
 - `pi_network` - (Required, List of Map) List of one or more networks to attach to the instance.

   The `pi_network` block supports: